Yacht Isabela II – 7 days / 6 nights – Northern Galapagos – Tuesday to Monday

 Since there is no landing site at this location, the coastal exploration is by skiff, while naturalists explain the dramatic geology of the area, with remains of lava flows and tuff stone layers.
 There is abundant wildlife and, depending on the conditions of the ocean, we’ll be able to snorkel along the cliffs, hopefully in the company of green sea turtles and penguins.
 Expedition plan for Sunday and dinner.

-In the morning, we disembark at Rabida Island’s red-coloured beach.
+In the morning, we disembark at Rabida Island’s red-colored beach.
 A stroll allows us to observe a large colony of sea lions, marine iguanas, mockingbirds, yellow warblers and several species of Darwin’s finches.
 This is a great place to snorkel from the beach.
 We can also enjoy a panga ride, kayaking or ride in our glass-bottom boat.

 Cerro Dragón (Dragon Hill) (Santa Cruz Island)

 The north shore of Santa Cruz hosts Cerro Dragón (Dragon Hill).
 Our walk includes circling a brackish water lagoon frequented by lagoon birds, including ducks, stilts and some few flamingos.
 Further inland, the trail brings us to the nesting area of land iguanas, and then it offers a beautiful view of the bay and the western islands of the archipelago

 Our journey ends at Baltra Island where we transfer to the airport to take the flight back to the mainland.

 |Cabin||Max.
 Guests Capacity||2020 Price per Person (US $)||2021 Price per Person (US $)

 [Note: Itinerary changes to Northern 5D/4N – Sailing Monday to Friday]